Tuesday 18 March 2014

 Mojave Desert

 We enter the MGM Grand looking for food and drink, find a bar and order a round of beers.
 No sooner have we sat down and the stage above the bar erupts into a vulgar explosion of music and dance.
-The lead singer starts warbling and prancing all around us, and if you're quick you can catch your dumbfounded faces, relayed as they are onto the big screen above the stage, as the cameraman follows this jester’s every move.
+The lead singer starts warbling and prancing all around us, and if you're quick you can catch our dumbfounded faces, relayed as they are onto the big screen above the stage, as the cameraman follows this jester’s every move.
 Actual lions are trussed up in a faux-jungle landscape just across the concourse.
 We drink our beers quickly, find a food hall of sorts, eat pizza, and then get the hell out of there.

 The more time you spend wandering around Las Vegas the more apparent its seediness becomes.
 It’s not the kitsch aspects that strike you – they’re blatantly apparent from the moment you arrive – but its grimy underbelly.
 Flyers for strip joints lay scattered all about you.
 Groups of drunken kids make a racket.
-Many of the smaller casinos which open up onto the street offer bottled beer for a dollar, or free vodka slush puppies – anything to get you through the door.
+Many of the smaller casinos that open up onto the street offer bottled beer for a dollar, or free vodka slush puppies – anything to get you through the door.

 Next up is Gilley’s, which promises naked mud wrestling.
 By the time we’ve entered, this dubious spectacle is over, but we stay anyway because the beer is cheap.
 We’re exhausted so don’t take full advantage of this, but as with the night before we make some effort to keep things going back at our motel.